 Brush Country Nursing and Rehabilitation is an average-sized facility located in Austin, Texas.
 This nursing home was given a bottom of the barrel overall grade based on the data we looked at.
-Fortunately, if you aren't impressed with this facility's overall grade, you should be able to find a better option in Austin.
+If you aren't happy with this facility's overall grade, you should be able to find a better option in Austin.
 The city has at least 10 other nursing homes.
 We were surprised to find that this nursing home actually received one respectable category grade for inspections, which you can read more about below.

 Brush Country Nursing and Rehabilitation

 Get pricing and details on Austin senior living options.Get Pricing

 - Offers Respite Care

 - Offers Inpatient Rehab